 You begin by registering your email address and a password.
 Note carefully the exact spelling of the used email

 Note!
-The SJSF administration cannot, for integrity and safety reasons, provide you with lost data.
+The SJF administration cannot, for integrity and safety reasons, provide you with lost data.

 a.
-If you do not receive an activation email, please check your spam folder.
+No activation e-mail received?
+Please check your spam folder.

-thus you do not risk losing data by logging out.
+automatically stored, so you will not lose any data by logging out.

-c) check carefully that you have spelled the user name and password correct.
+c.
+Cannot login?
+Check carefully that you have spelled the user name and password correctly.